 - A list of the names, phone numbers, and the name and number of an emergency contact for each participant;

-- Copies of valid operators’ licenses for any participants who will operate vehicles; and
+- A list of valid operators’ license names and numbers for any participants who will operate vehicles; and

 - Travel by Motor Vehicle